mafentakis/mapfish-print-hello-word/README.md

 # MapFish Print Hello World

-This repository contains a minimal MapFish Print 3 configuration and a Dockerfile to run it.
+This repository contains a minimal MapFish Print 3 configuration and instructions to run it with the official Docker image.

 ## Codespaces

 This project includes a [devcontainer](.devcontainer/devcontainer.json) setup that runs the MapFish Print service as a sidecar container.
-When opened in GitHub Codespaces, the `print` service is built from the provided Dockerfile and exposed on port 8080.
+When opened in GitHub Codespaces, the `print` service uses the `camptocamp/mapfish_print:3` image and is exposed on port 8080.

 From the integrated terminal you can request a map with: